McLeod County Jail

 About The Jail

 The task of supervising the operation of the Jail is the responsibility of the Jail Administrator.
-The Jail Administrator is assisted in this by the Jail Programmer, four Sergeants and eleven full time corrections staff.
+The Jail Administrator is assisted in this by the Jail Programmer, four Sergeants and fourteen full time corrections staff.
 Correctional Officers are primarily responsible for the safety and security of the jail facility, the inmates and the officers.
 Food service is provided by private contractor and Inmate Health Care is also provided through a private contractor in collaboration with the McLeod County Public Health Department.

 Some of the programs available at the McLeod County Jail include GED preparation, and other educational opportunities, chemical abuse counseling, library services, religious guidance, and recreational activities.